RosettaCommons/documentation/application_documentation/stepwise/stepwise_monte_carlo/stepwise.md

  The flag `-motif_mode` is equivalent to `-extra_min_res 4 9 -terminal_res 1 12` would ask for the closing base pair of the starting helix to be minimized (but not subject to additions, deletions, or rotamer resampling) during the run, and prevention of residues from stacking on the exterior boundary pair ('terminal res').
 It is not obligatory, but allowing relaxation of closing base pairs appears to generally improve convergence in this and other RNA cases.

 For RNA cases, `  -score:rna_torsion_potential RNA11_based_new -chemical::enlarge_H_lj  ` are currently in use to test an updated RNA torsional potential and to help prevent overcompression of RNA helices.
-These may be turned on by default at the time of publication of the method, after completion of benchmarking.
+These are now turned on by default at the time of publication of the method, after completion of benchmarking.

 Design
 ---------------------------